UKHO/tfmodule-azure-routetable-hub-spoke-one-subnet/README.md

 # routetable
 Route table creation with subnet association.
 Cross subscription routing from a spoke to the hub

+# Steps

+1. Clone repo to local machine
+1. Update variables.tf with new values
+1. Update main.tf with backend details
+1. Setup service connection for AzureDevops pipeline

 # Use

 2. Calling the module;